kjosib/kjosib.github.io/voice/sounds.md

 ## Single Vowels

 ```
-/ɜ/ schwa sound "uh" as in bird
+/ɜ/ schwa sound "uh" as in bird (r-colored vowels /ɝ/ in General American)
 The nerd misheard the bird's slurred words.
 They stirred their preferred curd !
 Sorry, I misheard the third word!